agilan-periyasamy/shopping/README.md

 `Version 7.25.2`

-### Sample API Request and Response will be updated...
+### Sample API Request and Response has been updated here for reference